Skip to main content

 Adaptive image loading based on network speed

-In this article, we'll explore a concept based on Network Information API, Service Workers and Cloudinary to enable web applications to serve lower quality images (if necessary) in order to speed up the perceptual load time of the web app.
+A concept built on the Network Information API, Service Workers and Cloudinary: serve lower quality images when the network is slow, speeding up the perceived load time of a web app.

-Please note that the Network Information API is in a draft proposal state at the time of writing this article.
+The Network Information API is in a draft proposal state at the time of writing.

 Get the code

-Please visit this GitHub repository to get the source code discussed in this article along with setup instructions.
+Visit this GitHub repository for the source code and setup instructions.

 Serving images

-Luckily, Cloudinary offers two simple yet powerful techniques for optimizing image performance effortlessly.
-These techniques are called q_auto and f_auto.
+Cloudinary offers two techniques for optimising image performance with minimal effort: q_auto and f_auto.

 Automatic Quality and Format

-Different browsers support different image formats - image formats that have different ways of compressing images.
-For example, Chrome uses WebP while IE/Edge uses JPEG-XR.
-Using the f_auto flag, Cloudinary can deliver the best format based on the browser.
+Different browsers support different image formats, each with its own compression approach.
+Chrome uses WebP, IE/Edge uses JPEG-XR.
+Using the f_auto flag, Cloudinary delivers the best format for the browser automatically.

-Please read this great article that discusses automatic image optimisation using Cloudinary as well as explaining adaptive browser format delivery.
+Read this article on automatic image optimisation using Cloudinary and adaptive browser format delivery.

 Network Information API

-The interface itself gives information about the type of connection (e.g. cellular or wifi) as well as the speed of the connection (e.g. 4g or 3g).
+The interface reports the type of connection (e.g. cellular or wifi) and the speed (e.g. 4g or 3g).

-Please use Google Chrome (version 63 or above) for executing this code as it has the most support for the Network Information API.
+Use Google Chrome (version 63 or above) as it has the best support for the Network Information API.

 if (navigator && navigator.connection) {